Children being greeted by proffessor and student at UMF child care center

 Allyson Conley graduated from UMF in 2019 with a Bachelor’s degree in Early Childhood Education.
 She is the Director at Spring Point Children’s Center on the SMCC campus in South Portland.

-“As a UMF student, I did my Early Childhood Education internship right here at Spring Point Child Care Center in South Portland.
-Having those real-world, in-classroom hours and being able to say I have firsthand experience working in a classroom and being mentored by experienced teachers was so valuable.”
+When I was a UMF student, I did my Early Childhood Education internship right here at Spring Point Child Care Center in South Portland.
+Having those real-world, in-classroom hours and being able to say I have firsthand experience working in a classroom and being mentored by experienced teachers was so valuable.

-Maine’s Governor, supported by the Maine Legislature and authorized by the University of Maine System Board of Trustees, is investing the state’s share of federal American Rescue Plan relief funds into Early Childhood Education.
+Maine’s Governor, supported by the Maine Legislature and authorized by the University of Maine System Board of Trustees, invested the state’s share of federal American Rescue Plan relief funds into Early Childhood Education.
 Where is this investment happening?
 At the University of Maine at Farmington.
-Previously, the Sweatt-Winter expansion project received $1.4 million from a bond for UMaine System workforce development infrastructure approved by voters statewide in 2018.
-The Lennox Foundation also contributed $100,000.

-To help meet that need, UMF is renovating a former call center at 274 Front Street (right across the street from campus) into the future home of its nationally accredited Sweatt-Winter Child Care and Early Education Center.
+To help meet that need, UMF recently renovated a large former call center at 274 Front Street, located on campus, as the new home of its nationally accredited Sweatt-Winter Child Care and Early Education Center.

-Located at 274 Front Street in Farmington, the new UMF Sweatt-Winter Child Care & Early Education Center
+Located at 274 Front Street in Farmington, this former call center has been transformed to become the new state-of-the-art UMF Sweatt-Winter Child Care and Early Education Center.

-Expected to open in the Fall of 2023, the new 10,384 square foot state-of-the-art child care and academic facility will allow UMF to create at least 20 slots for high-quality infant and toddler care in Franklin County, and increase enrollment in its undergraduate and graduate Early Childhood Education programs by at least 20% in support of critical state workforce needs in the sector that have been exacerbated by the pandemic.
+Opened in October 2023, the new 10,384 square foot state-of-the-art child care and academic facility allows UMF to create at least 20 slots for high-quality infant and toddler care in Franklin County, and increase enrollment in its undergraduate and graduate Early Childhood Education programs by at least 20% — supporting a critical statewide workforce need.

-This larger facility will replace and greatly expand the existing Sweatt-Winter Child Care and Early Education Center (which is at capacity), located on campus.
+This new facility replaces and greatly expands the previous Sweatt-Winter Child Care and Early Education Center, which was at maximum capacity.

 The University of Maine at Farmington Early Childhood Education program is well-respected in part because our students are required to practice in early childhood settings — putting classroom theory into observable hands-on practice.